• Chuck Eye Roll

 In stock

-• Each chuck eye roll weighs approx. 1.6 kg and serves 6–8 people.
+• Each chuck eye roll weighs approx. 1.6 kg and typically serves 6-8, depending on portion size and accompaniments.

 Select Quantity